Kamilleski/DIHTFAPSL/README.md

-This project is exist essentially to make part of my individual commute easier.
+This project exists essentially to make part of my individual commute easier.

 On the way to UC Berkeley several times a week for class I like getting a coffee drink at the Peet's on the station platform level at Embarcadero station,